 First Published: 1956

 Leading players: Steve Carella, Lt.
-Peter Byrnes, Dave Kling, Teddy Carella (nee Franklin), Roger Havilland, Hal Willis, Sam Grossman, Danny Gimp
+Peter Byrnes, Bert Kling, Teddy Carella (nee Franklin), Roger Havilland, Hal Willis, Sam Grossman, Danny Gimp

 “The city lay like a sparkling nest of rare gems, shimmering in layer upon layer of pulsating intensity.”